 AI-Based Modeling for Energy-Efficient Buildings Challenge

-Join the ELIAS AI-Based Modeling for Energy-Efficient Buildings Challenge to build cutting-edge Machine Learning (ML) methods for modeling Heating, Ventilation and Air Conditioning (HVAC) systems of real buildings, and optimising their energy efficiency.
-Work with real-world building data and compete on Kaggle.
-Open to all -academics, startups, and professionals.
+The AI-Based Modeling for Energy-Efficient Buildings Challenge to build cutting-edge Machine Learning (ML) methods for modeling Heating, Ventilation and Air Conditioning (HVAC) systems of real buildings, and optimising their energy efficiency.

 1 September 2025